Properties and Valuations

 A council revaluation is completed every three years.
 Outside of this period you may have made changes to your property, which didn’t require a consent, that might affect your rating value.
 If this is the case, you may be able to request an Urgent Rating Value Review

-Telephone QV on 0800 787 284 (0800 QV Rating), and discuss your concerns with one of our team.
+Telephone QV on 0800 787 284 (0800 QV Rating), and discuss your concerns with them.
 Often issues can be resolved without formally objecting to the valuation.
 We can only process objections to ratings valuations that QV completed.

 You may have completed some work on your property that didn’t require a building consent (such as a deck, landscaping, a new kitchen or bathroom etc) or you may simply consider that your rating valuation was not right at the time of your council’s last general property revaluation.

-To reflect the current condition of your property you can request an Urgent Rating Value Review by one of our experienced property valuers.
+To reflect the current condition of your property you can request an Urgent Rating Value Review by one of QV’s experienced property valuers.
 An inspection of your property will usually take place within five working days from your request.
-Our property valuer will check the accuracy of the property valuation and details held on it.
-They will then compare your property’s characteristics to those of similar properties as at the date of the your local council’s last revaluation to determine whether your rating value should be changed.
-Our property valuers are required to comply with strict guidelines set out in the Rating Valuations Act 1998 (Section 16), which outlines the need for consistency in values across all properties that are considered similar.
+The property valuer will check the accuracy of the property valuation and details held on it.
+They will then compare your property’s characteristics to those of similar properties as at the date of the council’s last revaluation to determine whether your rating value should be changed.
+The property valuers are required to comply with strict guidelines set out in the Rating Valuations Act 1998 (Section 16), which outlines the need for consistency in values across all properties that are considered similar.

 A rating valuation has many aspects to it, some of the aspects valuers consider are: